How I used CBD to get off of benzos (Ativan, Xanax, and Valium)

-I established a schedule over a few weeks and I would slice a sliver off the benzo at the same time each 3-4 days on average.
+I established a schedule over a few weeks and I would slice a sliver off the benzo at the same time every 3-4 days on average.

 The goal is to slowly wean off of the benzo rather than face the drop-off!

 Xanax and Ativan are especially sinister in this effect.

 Don't set yourself up to fail.

 In conjunction with this weaning process, I have a regimen of CBD.